pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 The resulting Jupyter notebook is available at <https://github.com/esg-epfl-apc/nb2galaxy-example-repo/blob/step-2/example_nb2workflow.ipynb>.

-Now we can recreate a tool
+By recreating the tool

 ```bash
 nb2galaxy --environment_yml environment.yml --citations_bibfile CITATION.bib --help_file galaxy_help.md example_nb2workflow.ipynb tooldir
 ```

-and `planemo lint` will pass.
-We can play around with the tool locally by using `planemo serve` as before.
+the `planemo lint` checks should pass and one can locally test the tool as before using `planemo serve`.

 ## Using input dataset